George Reynolds (Mormon): Life in America

 In May 1865, Reynolds was released as a missionary and invited to emigrate to Utah Territory.
 He traveled to Salt Lake City with fellow elders of the church, William S. Godbe and William H. Sherman, arriving on July 5, 1865.
-On July 22, 1865, mere weeks after his arrival in Utah, Reynolds married his first wife, Mary Ann Tuddenham.
+On July 22, 1865, Reynolds married his first wife, Mary Ann Tuddenham.
 Soon afterwards, LDS Church president Brigham Young hired Reynolds as secretary to the First Presidency.
 Reynolds was ordained to the priesthood office of seventy by Israel Barlow on March 18, 1866.

-In February 1869, Reynolds was elected by the legislature of the Utah Territory to be a member of the board of regency of the University of Deseret, which was later renamed the University of Utah.
+In February 1869, Reynolds was elected and served as a member of the board of regency of the University of Deseret, which was later renamed the University of Utah.
 Reynolds was re-elected to this position by the legislature a number of times.

-In May 1871, Young asked Reynolds to return to England to assist apostle Albert Carrington in the publication of the Millennial Star, a church newspaper for British Latter-day Saints.
-Reynolds did so, and in September of that year Carrington was required to return to the United States, leaving Reynolds as the de facto president of the church's European Mission.
+In May 1871, Young asked Reynolds to assist apostle Albert Carrington in publishing the Millennial Star, a church newspaper for British Latter-day Saints.
+In September of 1871 Carrington was required to return to the United States, leaving Reynolds as the de facto president of the church's European Mission.
 However, Reynolds was suffering from ill health due to a severe case of smallpox, and when Carrington returned in May 1872, Reynolds was sent home to Utah to recover.

 Like many early Latter-day Saints, Reynolds practiced the religious principle of plural marriage.
 On August 3, 1874, Reynolds married his second wife, Amelia Jane Schofield.
 At this time, Young continued to employ Reynolds as the secretary to the First Presidency and also appointed him to be the manager of the Salt Lake Theatre.
 In 1875, Reynolds was elected as a member of the Salt Lake City Council.